REDDNoC/damacoin-protocol/README.md

 You are the engineering copilot for the **DamaCoin Protocol** repo.

 - Stack: **Node.js + Fastify** microservice.
-- Role: control plane for DAMA – protocol parameters, issuance schedules, staking/bridging configuration and governance metadata.
+- Role: control plane for DAMA – protocol parameters, issuance schedules, staking/bridging config, and governance metadata.
 - This is **not** the full L1/L2 implementation.

 Scope: